David Nolan (British author)

 David Nolan is a British television producer and author, specialising in music and popular culture biographies, covering subjects from the Sex Pistols to Simon Cowell.
-He is a former lecturer at Salford University.
+He is also the author of a trilogy of crime fiction novels known as ‘Manc Noir’.

 Based in Manchester, Nolan is known for investigating and proving/disproving myths in popular music.
-He tracked down the audience for the famous 1976 gig by the Sex Pistols at Manchester's Lesser Free Trade Hall, and discovered the reasons for the secrecy surrounding the family history of New Order frontman Bernard Sumner.
+He tracked down the audience for the famous 4 June and 20 July 1976 gig by the Sex Pistols at Manchester's Lesser Free Trade Hall, and discovered the reasons for the secrecy surrounding the family history of New Order frontman Bernard Sumner.
 He also incurred the wrath of Morrissey by turning him into a cartoon character for the Granada Television documentary These Things Take Time in 2002, after the former The Smiths singer refused to appear in the programme.

 In 2008, he produced the Salford Music Map for Salford City Council, showing many of the city's music landmarks and artists, including Bernard Sumner, Ewan MacColl and Tim Burgess of the Charlatans.

 His biography of Tony Wilson was published in 2009.
 In it he revealed details of the late music entrepreneur's early years, his careers in music and television, his personal relationships as well his battle with the NHS for the cancer drug Sutent.
 The book was written with the co-operation of Wilson's partner.

 After writing books on Ed Sheeran and Emeli Sandé, his biography of Nottingham singer Jake Bugg was published in 2014.
 It was reviewed by Bugg's father for the Nottingham Post, who said it contained, "Information I didn't know...
 Reading it was quite emotional for me at times."